 Top Click and Collect Categories

-One of the main reasons consumers prefer click and collect over delivery is because it gives the shopper one final quality assurance check before finishing the transaction.
+One of the main advantages of click and collect over delivery is that it gives shoppers one final quality assurance check before finishing the transaction.
 Because of this, fresh and perishable categories have the highest consideration of this fulfillment option.

 Moreover, recent Nielsen data shows click and collect orders are heavy on edible items like meat, produce, dairy and frozen.
 Click and collect is also important for dry, center-store grocery items, which show up in 50% of these shopping trips.
 While categories purchased via click and collect vary depending on the type of retailer, Nielsen found that shoppers across store types are using click and collect for the essentials: bread, snacks, cheese and milk.